 In Germany, you are 100% liable for damages to others.
 That pretty much says it all.
 Whether you accidentally drop someone else’s phone or whether you accidentally cause physical harm to another person, you are responsible for covering the repair and medical costs.
 Especially medical costs can rise to six or even seven digits.

 That is why 83% of all Germans have personal liability insurance, making it the most popular voluntary insurance in Germany.
-You should sign up for this insurance.
+You should sign up for this insurance, Jen and I have it as well.
 Luckily, there are 100% digital English-speaking providers that start at 2 euros per month.
 We have written an in-depth comparison guide on the best personal liability insurance.

 Related Guide: 5 Best Personal Liability Insurances In Germany